logo

 — Zig Ziglar

-The inevitable and inescapable fact is that, in the future, increasingly more clients will prefer to do business remotely instead of in-person.
-As the world continues to speed up, real estate agents competing for business will have to be in a position to consistently get things done faster.
+The inevitable and inescapable fact is that, in the future, increasingly more clients will need to do business remotely.
+As the world continues to speed up, real estate agents competing for business will have to be in a position to consistently get things done faster, while providing greater convenience.
 Also, in order to protect one's sales process from unwanted competition, agents may need to find more effective ways of hand-holding clients through the process.
 Undoubtedly, using electronic signatures will speed up the pace at which deals close, as it reduces the friction involved in getting the client to sign on the dotted line.
 Going beyond that, a good electronic signature platform also enables an agent to better follow up and keep his/her clients more engaged during the sales process so as not to allow good deals to fall through the cracks.

 As outlined before, keeping your options open is critical in a constantly changing environment.
 The workflows that characterise your business as a sales and lettings agent today, will not necessarily resemble that of tomorrow, though the fundamentals of the role may remain the same.
 In navigating a changing landscape, it is therefore critical that estate agents choose a business technology partner that is always listening to the needs and demands of his/her business and is always ready to come up with new solutions to accommodate new workflows and new ways of doing things.
 An electronic signature partner that has a flexible developer team and a nimble business structure is best positioned to deliver these services.